ttetrafon/practice/unreal engine/materials.md

     * **Surface** defines a material that will be applied to a mesh's surface.
     * **Volume** defines a material that will be applied to a mesh's whole volume.

+### Shader Usage
+On the left panel, under the **usage** section, select the cases in which the material will be used.

 ### Constants
 * **Constant** defines a scalar value.
 * **Constant3Vector** defines a colour.